zkSync-Community-Hub/tutorials/README.md

 - You must be the rightful intellectual property owner (author) of your submission.
 - Tutorials can contain relevant external sources, only when referenced accordingly.
 - Tutorials must have working code to support the tutorial.
 - Tutorials must be provided following the [guidelines in this repository](#tutorial-guidelines).

 ## Tutorial guidelines

 - Create a new folder inside `tutorials` with the name of your tutorial in *kebab-case*, e.g. `my-awesome-tutorial`.
 - In this folder, create a `TUTORIAL.md`.
 The tutorial must follow this structure:
+  - Title (Level 1 heading)
-  - Introduction: explain what is going to be built in this tutorial.
+  - Introduction (Level 3 heading): explain what is going to be built in this tutorial.
-  - Requirements: system and technical requirements. **Indicate the specific versions of packages and compilers used to build the project.**
+  - Prerequisites (Level 2 heading): system and technical requirements. **Indicate the specific versions of packages and compilers used to build the project.**
   - Build time!: step-by-step details on how to build the project.
+    - Step 1 — Doing the First Thing (Level 2 heading)
+    - Step 2 — Doing the Next Thing (Level 2 heading)
+    - Step n — Doing the Last Thing (Level 2 heading)
+  - Conclusion (Level 2 heading): summarize what the reader has accomplished by following your tutorial
 - Create a `code` folder with any code to support the tutorial.
 - Create an `images` folder with any images to support the tutorial.

-Use [zksync-cli-quickstart tutorial](./tutorials/zksync-cli-quickstart/) as a reference.
+Use the [TUTORIAL_TEMPLATE](./tutorials/TUTORIAL_TEMPLATE.md) and [zksync-cli-quickstart tutorial](./tutorials/zksync-cli-quickstart/) as a reference.

 ## How to submit a tutorial